kumahq/kuma/docs/madr/decisions/056-meshservice-migration.md

 Kubernetes has an extra complication because the Kube DNS name/ClusterIP has to point at one cluster or the other.

-We either need a switch here:
+We either need a switch:

 ```
 KUMA_RUNTIME_KUBERNETES_DNS_CLUSTER_PRIORITY=ServiceTag|MeshService
 ```

-or maybe it's OK to switch to local-zone load balancing here:
+or maybe it's OK to switch to local-zone load balancing:

 - we currently only add an outbound for a service on k8s if there's a local instance of it